Excel can handle much-sophisticated models than the preceding example. To perform a what-if analysis using Excel, you have three basic options:

 - Scenario Manager: Create named scenarios and generate reports that use outlines or pivot tables.

-We’ve discussed each of these types of what-if analysis in the rest of this categories.
+We’ve discussed each of these types of what-if analysis in the rest of these categories.